ShanGor/lan-share/requirements/lan-transfer-requirements.md

   - Chunk header size: 15 bytes = taskId(2) + fileId(4) + chunkSeq(8) + xorKey(1) + bodySize(2).
 Body remains up to 1024 bytes, XOR’ed with the xor key; receiver applies the same XOR to recover data.
 - **Checksum rules**:
   - No per-chunk CRC32.
 Integrity is ensured by MD5 per file after full receipt; on failure receiver requests full-file resend.
-- **Resend behavior**:
+- **Resend behavior** (pull-based):
   - Receiver maintains a bitmap file per transferring file on disk; 1 bit per chunk (1 = received, 0 = missing).
 Bitmap persists until file verified and is reused when resuming after restarts.
-  - Sender uses a sliding window (default 64 chunks per file in flight).
-Each chunk must receive an ACK (taskId + fileId + chunkSeq); as soon as the oldest chunk is ACKed, the next chunk enters the window.
-Retransmit unacked chunks after timeout (configurable, limited retries).
+  - Receiver drives chunk cadence: for file entries, it computes total chunks from file size and issues `CHUNK_REQUEST` messages (taskId + fileId + chunkSeq).
+If a requested chunk is not received within 2 seconds, it re-requests that chunk.
+Sender only sends chunks in response to requests; it no longer emits `FILE_SEND_DONE`.
   - Receiver acknowledges each chunk via `CHUNK_ACK` message containing taskId(2) + fileId(4) + chunkSeq(8).
-Duplicate chunks are detected via the bitmap and re-ACKed without rewriting data.
+Duplicate chunks are detected via the bitmap and re-ACKed without rewriting data; chunk writes execute asynchronously via worker threads to keep ACK latency low even when disk is slow.
-  - After a file’s final chunk is ACKed, sender emits `FILE_SEND_DONE`.
-Receiver checks bitmap; if any chunks are still missing, it issues a `FILE_RESEND_REQUEST` listing the chunkSeq values required.
+  - Directories are signaled via metadata type=D; receiver creates the directory and sends an ACK (`FILE_COMPLETE` success=true) so the sender can proceed.
   - Receiver may request resend of a specific file; sender re-sends metadata and data for that file.
-  - When a file passes MD5 verification, receiver sends a file-done signal so sender and receiver can log completion and update task progress.
+  - When a file passes MD5 verification, receiver sends a file-done signal (`FILE_COMPLETE`) so sender and receiver can log completion and update task progress.
   - Chunk-level retransmission strategy required to cope with UDP loss (see Reliability).
 - **Storage**: Receiver writes to destination directory chosen by user; create subfolders to mirror relative paths; avoid overwriting partial files from failed attempts (e.g., use temp names until success).
 Persist per-task metadata and bitmap files to allow resume after restart.
 - **Concurrency**: Support multiple simultaneous tasks; the receiver may process multiple transfers in parallel, subject to resource limits.